-The long-named Blue Light Protection Hyaluronic Serum is essentially a fancy hydrating serum.
+The long-named Blue Light Protection Hyaluronic Serum is essentially a fancy hydrating serum with extra benefits.
 With Chantecaille’s signature rose water base, this serum also feels lightweight and refreshing.
 On dispensing, there’s a visible difference in texture to the Vital Essence.
 Where Vital Essence is a fairly firm gel, this serum is a thinner, runnier texture that blends gloriously around the face.
 It too can feel a little sticky or tacky as it soaks into the skin, but left for a few minutes my face feels soft, smooth and lightly hydrated.
 There’s no oiliness, and no obvious layer of product left behind on the skin.

-It’s very hard to test whether this serum is protecting me from all that dreaded blue light pollution – apt as I sit typing in front of a screen, but the ingredients have supposedly been tested and shown to do some shielding.
+It’s very hard to test whether this serum is protecting me from all that dreaded blue light pollution – apt as I sit typing in front of a screen, but the ingredients have been shown to do some shielding.
 It’s important to mention that not all blue light is bad.
 Naturally occurring blue light from the sun helps regulate our circadian rhythm and mood.
 It’s the overexposure, like from our phone and computer screens that may cause issues.
 I don’t think a protection serum like this is something you’re going to see results from quickly, but blue light protection and digital ageing is an interesting development within the beauty industry and an area in which I think we’re going to see a lot more research and product development to come.
 I’m staying cautiously skeptical, but curious, for now.
 You can read Chantecaille’s take on blue light protection here and here.

 My favourite way of applying the Blue Light Protection serum brings me to the third product in my little Chantecaille routine.
 The Pure Rosewater facial mist is a gorgeous product, but not one that you need exactly.
 If you’re looking for a luxury gift, or fancy pampering yourself, this face mist is sleek and sophisticated in it’s glass bottle and also a delight to use.
 If you spend your days in an air conditioned environment, or find tap water particularly drying on your skin, a spritz of this rosewater will help to balance the skin.
 It’s also lovely used as a toner after cleansing, to refresh while travelling, or to hydrate the skin before facial massage or Gua Sha practice.